evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 ## Drivetrain

-drivetrain.drivesetup.NotSet
+Ford F150 Lightning Extended Range has an all-wheel drive system supported by two motors, one on each axle.

+The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 226 mm.

 ### Brakes